by E.C. LaMeaux

 Once you get comfortable with sitting still and you can listen to your breathing for extended periods of time without difficulty, try to introduce a mantra.
 A mantra is simply a repeated syllable, word or phrase that helps you focus.
 During your meditation session, repeat your mantra over and over.

-A simple one is the sound vibration “ohm,” which you say on the exhale of each breath.
+A simple one is the syllable “ohm,” which you say on the exhale of each breath.
 When you inhale, thoughts will try to rush back into your mind, and you will have to focus on keeping your mind still as you go into the sound.
 This will develop your ability to continually concentrate on one thing, even with interruptions.